Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 First, create your free Visor account.

-Then follow the wizard to import your Jira data, selecting which projects and data you want to report on in your dashboard (yes, that’s right, you can import and report on a portfolio of multiple projects in Visor, to create portfolio level dashboards.
+Then follow the wizard to import your Jira data, selecting which projects and data you want to report on in your dashboard (yes, that’s right, you can import and report on a portfolio of multiple projects in Visor, to create project portfolio level dashboards.

 Once the import is complete, click Add New View and select Dashboard: